METALS-Copper down on rising stockpiles, strike threat curbs losses

 BAUXITE, NICKEL: Indonesia has issued recommendations to two more companies to allow them to export mineral ores.

-NICKEL: Nickel was bid down 0.9 percent to a one-week low of $9,100 adding to a 2.2 percent decline made in the previous session on plentiful supply from Indonesia and the Philippines.
+NICKEL: Nickel ended 0.2 percent lower at $9,160 after touching a one-week low of $9,070.
+The metal fell 2.2 percent in the previous session on plentiful supply from Indonesia and the Philippines.

+SUPPLY: "With the caveat that Indonesian and Philippine supplies are perennially liable to disruption, weaker demand seems likely to exert downward pressure on prices, with support seen at $8,700 and resistance at $10,000," Sucden Financial said in its third-quarter metals outlook.

-(Additional reporting by Melanie Burton in Melbourne; Editing by Edmund Blair)
+Additional reporting by Melanie Burton in Melbourne; Editing by Edmund Blair